December 13, 2019

 Moving forward, the personal unconscious is the part of the psyche where we store our repressed goals and thoughts.
 When we favor one notion of morality over the other, we naturally repress the one that’s rejected and is automatically stored in our personal unconscious.

 With that, the contents of our dreams are often filled by elements that are found in one or all of these areas of the psyche.
-As such, apart from the slice of pizza that you’ve had for dinner, you will naturally dream of things such as your shadows, or even universal symbols such as the mandala and the great mother archetype.
+As such, apart from the slice of pizza that you’ve had for dinner, you will naturally dream of things such as your shadow archetype, or even universal symbols such as chakras, the mandala and the great mother archetype.

 By understanding that our dream state is a convergence zone, these symbols are speaking to us as they tell us what we need to learn, do, or unravel in ourselves.
 By correctly interpreting the meaning of these symbols, it will be easier for us to arrive at the conclusion that explains our dreams.